EGPostema/DrawerDissect/README.md

 **Before you start processing new images,** make sure that you have all of the following within the main project folder:

 ```
-coloroptera/
+coloroptera
-├── functions/ <-- This is where all the image processing scripts live!
+├── functions <-- This is where all the image processing scripts live!
 │ ├── resize_drawer.py
 │ ├── infer_drawers.py
 │ ├── crop_trays.py